Johannes Althusius: Althusian federalism

-Althusius saw confederations as feasible and successful cooperative constitutional orders.
+Johannes Althusius saw confederations as feasible and successful cooperative constitutional orders.
 In his view, a confederation could be built on successive levels of political community where each community pursues common interests.
 A village was a union of families, a town was a union of guilds, a province was a union of towns, a state was a union of provinces, and an empire was a union of states.
 Althusius' understanding of society as a community of communities informed his views on the nature of politics and federalism (consociatio symbiotica).
 For Althusius the purpose of politics was the "science of those matters which pertain to the living together" and federations perfectly put the purpose of politics into practice.
 Althusius's federalism did not involve the surrendering of power, instead it rested on responsibly sharing power.

 Althusius became one of the principal European thinkers on federalism at the start of the 17th century while the European continent was ravaged by religious wars.
-Against the backdrop of the Reformation and the rise of absolutist monarchies, Althusius identified the German Holy Roman Empire as a commonwealth were the majority could decide matters for all.
+Against the backdrop of the Reformation and the rise of absolutist monarchies, Althusius identified the German Holy Roman Empire as a commonwealth where the majority could decide matters for all.
 In reference to Aristotle, Althusius examined the confederate institutions of the Holy Roman Empire and established a theory of federalism where power is shared among autonomous smaller and larger political communities.
-Althusius was Calvinist and did not hold Thomas Aquinas's theory on the commonwealth in high regard.
 In 1603 Althusius published Politica Methodice Digesta, setting out his theory on building a federal political system out of political associations that were grounded in the free initiative of citizens.

-Althusius relied on the neo-Platonian idea of a universal brotherhood, thus he combined the Greco-Roman ideal of a association that was governed by reciprocal relationships with the Catholic Christian principled of subsidiarity.
+Althusius relied on the neo-Platonian idea of a universal brotherhood, thus he combined the Greco-Roman ideal of an association that was governed by reciprocal relationships with the Catholic Christian principled of subsidiarity.
 Althusius' teachings presented an alternative to the theories of his contemporary Jean Bodin on sovereignty.
-According to Althusus, natural law gave citizens the right to resist tyrannical government and sovereignity rested with the community, not the ruler.
+According to Althusus, natural law gave citizens the right to resist tyrannical government and sovereignty rested with the community, not the ruler.
 Therefore Althusius maintained that legitimate political authority was founded on smaller communities.